angelique31/cooking-recipes-site/README.md

 Here are some of the features built into the application:

-- Display a list of recipes
+- Display a list of recipes.
-- Search recipes by name or ingredients
+- Search recipes by name or ingredients.
-- Filter recipes by category
+- Filter recipes by category.
-- Save favorite recipes
+- Save favorite recipes.

 ## Installation